 Less tracking means a more privacy-focused online experience, but does Google really value user trust over ad dollars?

-We break down how it all works below, and stay tuned for our forthcoming article where we ask Dashlane experts to share the challenges and tradeoffs of digital marketing while maintaining security and privacy principles.
+We break down how it all works, why it’s raising red flags for privacy experts, and what’s accounting for the delay, below.
+Stay tuned for our forthcoming article where we ask Dashlane experts to share the challenges and tradeoffs of digital marketing while maintaining security and privacy principles.

 Back up.
 What exactly is a third-party cookie?